 How, then, to prepare for all this turmoil?

 Set budgets for your preferred channels but be prepared to use alternate channels and expect to be nimble enough to adjust allocations on the fly.

 Amidst all this change, there is no time better than the present to set aside a percentage of your budget for testing.

 Speaking of testing, it’s not a bad idea to start experimenting with channels you have yet to use.

-Speaking of audio, podcasting has been around since the early 2000s but it has yet to be widely adopted as a business marketing tool, despite its obvious advantages.
+Podcasting has been around since the early 2000s but it has yet to be widely adopted as a business marketing tool, despite its obvious advantages.
 Podcasting addresses many business needs, including: